 The Best Hostels in Madrid Spain

 If we had to choose the best hostel in Madrid it would definitely be The Hat.
 That’s because it has simply everything a budget traveler could possibly want.
-Besides the obvious features of any good hostel – such as a central location, welcoming staff, clean and good quality rooms, and cozy places to chill with strong wi-fi available – The Hat goes a step further.
+Besides the obvious features of any good hostel – such as a central location, welcoming staff, clean and good quality rooms, and cozy places to chill with strong wi-fi available – this Madrid hostel goes a step further.

 It is the first boutique hostel in Madrid, and we’re sure you’ll admire the cleaver and simple design.
 Each bed in this dorm room only hostel has individual reading lamps, sockets, and a large locker for guests.
 There is also a rooftop terrace with a fantastic view over Plaza Mayor and the whole city center.
 If you are unlucky enough to catch one of the few days without sunshine don’t worry, they have a solarium so you can still say you’ve been sunbathing the whole time!

 In mood for socializing?
 No problem!
 Just do it in one of the spacious common rooms or join the free walking tour.
-The breakfast is also a great time to meet people too, allowing you to mingle over the delicious and diverse food selection, which is vegan friendly too!
+Breakfast in this Madrid hostel is also a great time to meet people too, allowing you to mingle over the delicious and diverse food selection, which is vegan friendly too!

-The Best Hostels in Madrid – U Hostels
+The Best Hostels in Madrid – Safestay Madrid

-Another modern and stylish hostel that really caters to traveler needs is U Hostels.
+Another modern and stylish hostel that really caters to traveler needs is Safestay Madrid.
 The light and airy atmosphere replenishes every bit of energy you might have lost partying the night before.
 So does the breakfast which you can buy for a symbolic €1.00 to €3.00, depending on what you’d like to pay.

-The selection of rooms is wide, from double rooms ensuite to diverse dorms.
-Bathrooms are usually shared between dorms, the exceptions being premium dorms with 4 or 6 beds.
+The selection of rooms in this Madrid hostel is wide, from double rooms ensuite to diverse dorms.
+Bathrooms in this Madrid hostel are usually shared between dorms, the exceptions being premium dorms with 4 or 6 beds.
 All the rooms are really spacious and light, and can be accessed only with security cards.
 Big lockers are there for you to store your luggage.
 A private light and power plug by the bed are also a sure thing.
 A cosmetic table and hairdryer in female dorms are also a nice touch.

-The hostel staff have done a great job creating a home-like atmosphere.
+The staff of this Madrid hostel have done a great job creating a home-like atmosphere.
 A cozy common room with a library feels like a living room, but the bar next to it adds it the social element.
 The TV room is a great addition for the colder months, as is the roof-top terrace for chilling on a pleasant day.
 For those missing a bit of nature in the city, they even have a small indoor “garden” with swings and a drinking fountain.

-So, there’s almost no need to venture outside of U Hostels!
+So, there’s almost no need to venture outside of Safestay Madrid!
 But that would be a shame since they also organize free walking tours to share the best from the city with you.

 The Best Hostels in Madrid – TOC Hostel

-If you are wondering where the centre of Madrid is, it’s between Puerta del Sol and Opera, where TOC Hostel is located!
+If you are wondering where the centre of Madrid is, it’s between Puerta del Sol and Opera, which happens to be where TOC Hostel is located!

 The common room is a comfortable lounge with computers for guests and a game zone for those looking for a bit of offline entertainment.
 The rooms are clean and modern and vary from 2 to 8 bed privates or dorms and are fingerprint secured.
 They have big lockers for guests, privacy curtains on each bed, and a pocket for you phone and other valuables to rest next to your pillow at night.
 A private light and power plug is also included.